-This resource provides one-page summaries of legislators, and includes photographs, biographical information, and key role call votes.
+This resource provides one-page summaries of legislators, and includes photographs, biographical information, and key roll call votes.
 It also includes one-page profiles of executive branch officials and the duties of their office.

 Legislative Manuscript Collections

-The Library’s Special Collections Department holds the papers of former state legislators who have donated materials to the Library.
+The Library’s Special Collections department holds the papers of former state legislators who have donated materials to the Library.
 These collections provide insight into the issues of the time and the day-to-day workings of legislative offices.
-Included in the collections are correspondence, research materials, working papers, etc. Collections often focus on significant pieces of legislation and issues of particular concern to a legislator.
+Included in the collections are correspondence, research materials, and working papers.
+Collections often focus on significant pieces of legislation and issues of particular concern to a legislator.